foundry-rs/book/src/spark/fuzz-testing.md

 ### Configuring fuzz test execution

-Fuzz tests execution is governed by parameters that can be controlled by users via Forge configuration primitives.
+Fuzz tests execution is governed by parameters that can be controlled by users via Spark configuration primitives.
 Configs can be applied globally or on a per-test basis.
 For details on this topic please refer to
  📚 [`Global config`](../reference/config/testing.md) and 📚 [`In-line config`](../reference/config/inline-test-config.md).